sidesteps/blog/wrap-some-code.md

 # Fun of clojure - wrap some code around data

 Recently FOMO got to me and I jumped on crypto speculation game.
 You gots to do bunch of accounting/counting/reconciling/tracking in it.
-Sounds boring, but clojure made it kinda fun.
+Sounds boring, but clojure made it fun.
 And that's what I want to share here.

 There's plenty of portfolio tracking tools on the nets.
 If it wasn't for clojure I would go for one of those and would reluctantly give-out info about my trades to a third party.
 Rather that though than teaching C# or java compiler about structure of my data with classes/structs so that I can start deriving info from it.
 Even with dynamic Python it would be a hassle.